New York City Department of Sanitation: Strikes

+Role in 9/11 rescue and recovery efforts

+After the September 11 terrorist attacks on the World Trade Center, approximately 3,700 sanitation employees were involved in clean-up, debris removal and processing at ground zero and the Fresh Kills landfill, as well as other sites in the city.
+Fifteen hundred employees were deployed in the first 24 hours, as well as over 150 pieces of heavy machinery.
+They worked at ground zero for 39 weeks and processed up to 17,500 tons of material a day at the Fresh Kills landfill.
+This, in coordination with other departments and agencies, allowed for the identification of over 300 victims.

+To commemorate the 20th anniversary of 9/11, the Sanitation Foundation launched an online exhibition detailing "the incredible— and largely unknown— story of the vital role that the New York City Department of Sanitation (DSNY) played in the rescue and recovery efforts following the terrorist attacks of September 11, 2001".

 Organization

 The New York City Department of Sanitation is the largest sanitation department in the world, with 7,201 uniformed sanitation workers and supervisors, 2,041 civilian workers, 2,230 general collection trucks, 275 specialized collection trucks, 450 street sweepers, 365 snowplows, 298 front end loaders, and 2,360 support vehicles.
 It handles over 12,000 tons of residential and institutional refuse and recyclables a day.
 It has a uniformed force of unionized sanitation workers (Local 831 USA of the Teamsters).
 Its regulations are compiled in Title 16 of the New York City Rules.

 There are nine uniformed titles in the New York City Department of Sanitation.
 From highest to lowest, the uniformed titles are described by Civil Service Title and/or Rank;

-BCC: Bureau of Cleaning and Collection
+Bureau of Cleaning and Collection

 The Bureau of Cleaning and Collection is responsible for collecting recycling and garbage, cleaning streets and vacant lots, and clearing streets of snow and ice.
 BCC assigns personnel and equipment to standard routes while managing the weekly allocation of personnel to address litter and illegal dumping.

 The Cleaning Office oversees the removal of litter and debris from city streets, collects material for recycling and garbage from public litter bins and coordinates with Derelict Vehicle Operations to remove abandoned vehicles.
 The Lot Cleaning Unit cleans vacant lots and the areas around them, and around city-owned buildings in order to meet the city's Health Code standards.